lizmat/P5built-ins/README.md

 DESCRIPTION
 ===========

-This module provides an easy way to import a growing number of built-in functions of Perl 5 in Perl 6.
-Currently supported at:
+This module provides an easy way to import a growing number of built-in functions of Perl in Raku Currently supported at:

     abs caller chdir chomp chop chr closedir cos crypt defined each endgrent endnetent endprotoent endpwent endservent exp fc fileno getgrent getgrgid